David Bellamy Conservation Award Gold

 29th September 2016

-Granted only to parks which have demonstrated a sound commitment to the natural world, the David Bellamy Conservation Award scheme is described by Professor Bellamy as the ‘Green Olympics’ – and go only to parks which help protect and enhance the natural environment.
+Granted only to parks who have demonstrated a sound commitment to the natural world, the David Bellamy Conservation Award scheme is described by Professor Bellamy as the ‘Green Olympics’ – and go only to parks which help protect and enhance the natural environment.

 With this announcement coming hot on the heels of yesterday’s news that Moss Wood is a finalist for the 2016 Lancashire Tourism Awards in the Sustainable Tourism category, we are very proud of our commitment to the environment and local wildlife.
 We intend to build on our strong foundations here to lead the way in Sustainable Tourism in the UK.